 The movie starts with a fun flashback scene that shows one of the first iterations of the team.
 As the Teen Titans go about patrol, they happen across Starfire, who is struggling to defend herself from alien forces from her home world.
 Even though she is fighting, the movie almost sets her up as a damsel in distress role I was really worried would stick to her throughout the movie.
 But as the movie progresses, and we see a five year time jump, Starfire comes into her own and earns her place as one of the Teen Titan’s fiercest warriors and best leaders.

-In fact, the movie was at it’s best whenever it embraced the awkwardness of the heroes’ teen years and the tension and frustration, sexual or otherwise, that comes with it.
+In fact, Teen Titans: The Judas Contract was at its best whenever it embraced the awkwardness of the heroes’ teen years and the tension and frustration, sexual or otherwise, that comes with it.
 I won’t say what, but there’s a hilarious scene with Blue Beetle in a pantry that I think will become a fan-favorite moment moving forward.